Instagram Contact

 Service and Experience

 Service at La Cigale is led by general manager Maxime Rachel, whose background includes some of the world’s leading island resorts.
 His approach is quietly confident and deeply local.
 Around 90 per cent of the team are Seychellois, and their warmth is matched by professionalism.
-Each group of guests is assigned a dedicated House Butler, while the chef curates menus through conversation rather than paper lists.
+Each group of guests is assigned a dedicated house butler, while the chef curates menus through conversation rather than paper lists.

-Meals reflect the islands’ Creole traditions and make use of what’s fresh each day – snapper, lobster, local fruit, herbs, and spices from the property’s own garden.
+Meals reflect the islands’ Creole traditions and make use of what is fresh each day — snapper, lobster, local fruit, herbs, and spices from the property’s own garden.
 Guests are invited to take part in the process if they wish, from picking ingredients to joining informal cooking sessions.
 Dining takes place wherever guests prefer: by the pool, under the palm trees, or on the beach at sunset.

 Culture and Connection